partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 title: Hook up data to the server
 sidebar:
     label: 3.
 Hook up data to the server
-description: ...
+description: In this step you will connect UI and the PartyKit server
 ---

-INTRO
+In the previous step, you've set up the PartyKit server to handle messages.
+In this step you will connect it to the UI.
 When the user submits the poll form, the Next.js app will send it to your PartyKit server.

 ## Connect the poll form